Table of Contents[Hide][Show]

 Cherry Blossoms in New York City

 The most famous cherry blossom festival in the US is held each spring in Washington DC when the city’s Tidal Basin goes into full bloom.
-(The 2021 festival will be a Covid-safe combo of in-person and virtual events.)
 Other popular destinations include the Horticulture Center in Philadelphia and the International Cherry Blossom Festival in Macon, GA.

 But I think NYC is the best spot to see and snap the showy pink cherry blossoms in spring.
 City residents are overjoyed that winter’s finally over.
 They’re happy.
 And friendly.
 So it’s a great time to visit.